 Finding samples

-Now its time to expose your sample to x-ray photons.
-Prior to this, check from synoptic if we have beam on the slit, and all the valves are open.
-If the sample rod is still in the UC, make sure to open the valve between Q-chamber and UC.
+Now it’s time to expose your sample to X-ray photons.
+Before proceeding, check the status from synoptic to ensure we have a beam on the slit and all valves are open.
+If the sample rod is still in the UC, ensure that the valve between the Q-chamber and UC is open.

 We first start with a 2D spatial map of the sample (a_mp1_x vs. a_mp1_y), after setting a_mp1_yaw at normal incidence.
 From this point on, you are going to use the control and acquisition software named ‘Scangui’.
 Here is how we do it: